null

 New Year, New Scope?
 When It's Time to Replace Your Stethoscope

-Posted by Stethoscope.com on Jan 12th 2022
+Posted by Stethoscope.com on Jan 9th 2025

-The start of a new year is a great time to replace all of the tools of your trade, including this one.
+The start of a new year is a great time to replace all of the tools of your trade, including the stethoscope.
+Whether you’re still using your first stethoscope or your tenth, they all need to be replaced eventually.

 There are a few things you can do to prolong the life of your stethoscope, and there are parts/kits available to make minor repairs.
-However, if you use your medical tools daily, you should consider replacement rather than repair.
+However, if you use your medical tools daily, you should consider replacement instead.
+Here are a few of the signs that you should replace your stethoscope sooner rather than later.

-Worn out or hardened tubing
+Worn-out or hardened tubing

 Outdated capabilities